philipwindeyer/dotfiles/README.md

 My dotfiles, installed apps, macOS system settings, Finder settings, etc.

 Fork, or copy and set up as you'd like.
 The root scripts (i.e. `macos.sh`) can be run as often as you'd like.
-Subsequent runs after the first/inital execution, will common functions that should only run once, but will still update dependencies and apps, thus keeping everything up to date.
+Subsequent runs after the first/inital execution, will ignore or appropriately handle common functions that should only run once, but will still update dependencies and apps, thus keeping everything up to date.

 In `scripts/`, there is a zsh script per environment (macOS, macOS - work machine, etc).
 These scripts source common functions from `scripts/common` and `scripts/macos` for macOS scripts.